TOP Famous Companies with Arrow Logos

 Accenture Logo

-With a history dating back to 1989, Accenture is a prominent company in the information and communications technology (ICT) industry.
-As a symbol of the company, its trademark features an arrow intertwined with its word mark.
+Founded in 1989, Accenture is a prominent company in the information and communications technology (ICT) industry.
+As a company symbol, its trademark features an arrow intertwined with its word mark.

-In keeping with the branding trends of many tech giants, Accenture chose a streamlined and elegant design for its emblem.
-A clear arrow is visible at the top of the emblem, subtly emphasizing the company’s forward-thinking vision and its desire for upward mobility.
+Accenture chose a streamlined, elegant emblem design to align with the branding trends of many tech giants.
+A clear arrow at the top of the emblem subtly emphasizes the company’s forward-thinking vision and desire for upward mobility.

 Amazon